nruhm/diarscription/docs/reference/audio/sample-c/gold-reference.md

 13
 00:00:54,166 --> 00:01:00,177
-# A lot of laughter, half of this had to be manual
 [SPEAKER_02]: Did you throw with a little more pizzazz?
 [SPEAKER_00]: No, I didn't try to but when it happened I was like, okay.